FLAT FEE TAX RELIEF

 The Internal Revenue Service (IRS) is an enormous and powerful government agency.
 News stories tell us that an additional 83,000 IRS Agents are about to be added to their IRS staff.
 These additional IRS Agents are going to ramp up enforcement activity.

-Being responsible for all things related to IRS problems, an attempt to evade the IRS by not paying your tax debt, or not reporting income, will likely not turn out well for you.
+When the IRS levies your bank account, it will freeze the assets in your bank account.
 Should you have a tax debt, eventually the IRS will take enforcement action against you unless steps are taken to shield and protect you.

 If you owe money to the IRS, whether as an individual or as the owner of a business, the IRS will do everything in its power to collect the tax debt.